Diploma of Montessori Early Childhood Education (11206NAT)

 This program is delivered part-time over a period of 1 – 2 years.

 Students must attend 30 hours of theory training as well as 90 hours of didactical (Montessori material) training.
-This training is face to face or live online with a Montessori Trainer/Assessor.
+This training is live online with a Montessori Trainer/Assessor.

 As part of the requirements for this course, Learners must organise access to an Early Childhood Education and Care environment with a Montessori philosophy, to complete the observation and practicum in a Montessori classroom.